Fit education — Elila USA

 Back tissue profile

 Plus-size women generally have fuller backs due to soft tissue accumulation.
 Where that tissue sits — upper back, mid-back, at the bra line — determines the functional strap corridor.
 A woman with significant upper back tissue may have a narrow functional shoulder space even if her skeletal width is broad, because the tissue rounds and softens the shoulder-to-back transition.
-The strap corridor is shaped by flesh, not bone.
+The strap corridor is shaped by both bone and flesh.
 Read the back before placing straps.

 Layer 3